front-end-intermediate/session-2/readme.md

 The choice between max and min width has profound consquences for the way you write your CSS.
 Typically, with min-width patterns, you're designing for mobile first.
 With max-width patterns, you're designing for desktop first.

-Mobile first design: use min-width media queries to add features to larger screens instead of using max-width media queries to add features to smaller screens.
+Mobile first design: use `min-width` media queries to add features to larger screens instead of using `max-width` media queries to add features to smaller screens.

 ### min / max width

 `@media screen and (min-width:100px) and (max-width:200px) { ... }`

-Translation

 In this example you are only targeting devices with a width between 100px and 200px.
 You shouldn't need to do this often.